Doist/reactist/README.md

 9. Once the action is complete, check https://npmjs.com/package/@doist/reactist and verify that there's a new public release

 Finally, be sure to update both [todoist-web](https://github.com/Doist/todoist-web) and [twist-web](https://github.com/Doist/twist-web) to use the new reactist version you just published.

+The storybook hosted on GitHub pages will be automatically updated on each push to `main`.
+Should there be a problem, try running the action manually from the [Actions settings](https://github.com/Doist/reactist/actions).